JungleCandy/ygg-emacs/README.md

 #### Install Emacs

-Install Emacs.
-For the macOS, this can be done via a homebrew cask
+Install [Emacs Plus](https://github.com/d12frosted/homebrew-emacs-plus).
+For MacOS this can be installed through

+    brew tap d12frosted/emacs-plus
-    brew cask install emacs
+    brew install emacs-plus

+This isn't using any of the available options for the moment.q

 #### Install spell checking support